Simple, Quick and Easy Blackened Tilapia Recipe

 1. Prepare your blackened seasoning and set aside.
 Heat your cast iron skillet over high heat for about 10 minutes until very hot.
 When ready the bottom of skillet will be ashy white.

-2. Rinse tilapia fillets and pat dry with paper towels.
+2. Rinse tilapia fillets and pat them dry with paper towels.
 Dip fillets one at a time in the melted butter ensuring both sides of fish are covered with butter.
 Remove from butter, and without sitting fish down sprinkle fish on both sides generously with seasoning, patting by hand.
 Repeat for the second piece of tilapia.

 3. Place two pieces of tilapia into a cast iron skillet and cook for 4 to 6 minutes turning over once, halfway through cooking.
 Pour 1 teaspoon of melted butter over the top of the fillets initially and another on top of the fillets when you turn it over at the halfway point.